farcaster-project/farcaster-node/tests/README.md

 - Bitcoind rpc cookie at `./tests/data_dir/regtest/.cookie`
 - Bitcoind at `http://localhost:18443`
-- Electrs at `tcp://localhost:50001`
+- Electrs at `tcp://localhost:60401`
 - Monerod at `http://localhost:18081` run with arguments `--regtest --offline --fixed-difficulty 1`
-- Two instances of Monero-wallet-rpc at `http://localhost:18083` and `htp://localhost:18084` run with arguments `--disable-rpc-login --wallet-dir wallets`
+- Three instances of Monero-wallet-rpc at `http://localhost:18083|18084|18085` run with arguments `--disable-rpc-login --wallet-dir wallets`